 Pastoral Care

-As a close-knit boarding community, we understand that a girl’s academic success goes hand in hand with her happiness and health, and we are able to keep a close eye on both.
-Our pastoral system looks after the girls 24 hours a day, and is geared towards ensuring that their lives have a healthy balance of work, exercise and rest, as well as opportunities for stimulating the mind, cementing friendships and nourishing the soul.
+As a close-knit boarding community, pastoral care is at the core of what we do, and every member of staff shares that responsibility.
+We look after the girls 24 hours a day, and our pastoral and academic systems work together to ensure that the girls enjoy a healthy balance of work, exercise and rest, as well as opportunities for stimulating the mind, cementing friendships and nourishing the soul.

 The House System